- Exhibitor Portal

 Despite the availability of a variety of antifouling alternatives that appear to have lower ecosystem and health impacts, markets have been slow to adopt these new technologies.
 What are the primary reasons for this in the recreational boat market?
 What are the needs that if addressed, could advance broader adoption of safer, sustainable antifouling choices?

-A panel discussion and participant Q&A was held about performance needs from the end-user perspective.
+A was held about performance needs from the end-user perspective.
 This identified that a common theme across the highly varied types of recreational boater, is that all users expect the same performance: they do not want growth/fouling that reduces the boat’s speed or increases fuel use; they want to see a clean hull; and they want solid corrosion protection.

 Some of the alternative methods of antifouling mentioned in the panel discussion included: hard coatings, ultrasonic systems, a slick, self-cleaning and repellent surface, and a surface with fine nylon hairs (like a sea urchin) which is applied as a film/wrap, thus preventing barnacles and other organisms from reaching and attaching to the hull.